 Homeland Security Secretary Alejandro Mayorkas told reporters on Tuesday that DHS is “not aware of any specific credible threats at this point related to Jan.
 6, 2022.”
-But both the DHS report and Mayorkas’ further comments affirmed that lies and conspiracy theories about election fraud continue to speak loudly to violent far-right extremists, the prime wellspring of the danger.
+But both the DHS report and Mayorkas’ further comments affirmed that lies and conspiracy theories about election fraud continue to speak loudly to violent far-right extremists and fuel the danger.
 The assault on Congress a year ago “was borne of a false narrative, of a false claim that the 2020 presidential election was stolen,” Mayorkas remarked on Tuesday, adding, “We are seeing, indeed, a greater connectivity between misinformation and false narratives propagated on social media and the threat landscape.”

 As I’ve documented since last fall, Trump has been methodically carrying out a messaging campaign that aims to cover up and rewrite the horror of January 6, 2021.
 One of his core tactics (used throughout his presidency) has been to seize the language of his critics and invert reality for his supporters, in this case seeking to convince them that the actual insurrection was the November 2020 presidential election itself.
 “I reverse it,” he said in a recent TV interview, further declaring that the assault on Congress was simply “a protest” in response to the supposed electoral theft.
 Trump has also spearheaded a campaign of lies that the assault on the Capitol was unarmed—despite the fact that his supporters brought many guns and other dangerous weapons to DC that day.